openqasm/openqasm/source/language/gates.rst

 gate is defined as :math:`C_U = I \otimes U^c`, where :math:`c` is the integer value of the control bit and :math:`C_U` is the controlled-:math:`U` gate.
 The new quantum argument is prepended to the argument list for the controlled-:math:`U` gate.
-The quantum argument can be a register, and in this case controlled gate broadcast over it (as for all gates //FIXME).
+The quantum argument can be a register, and in this case controlled gate broadcast over it (as for all gates).
 The modified gate does not use any additional scratch space and may require compilation to be executed.

 As a limiting case, the controlled *global* phase gate